Cirilla

 JSONLDataset

-class cirilla.Cirilla_model.JSONLDataset(paths, shuffle_path, device, tokenizer, max_len, pad_token, eos_token, sos_token, user_token, bert_append_tokens, random_spelling_mistake_prob, random_missing_char_prob)
+class cirilla.Cirilla_model.JSONLDataset(path, shuffle_path, device, tokenizer, max_len, pad_token, eos_token, sos_token, user_token, suffix_tokens, prefix_tokens, random_spelling_mistake_prob, random_missing_char_prob)

 basic dataset for training Cirilla models with .jsonl files